 The Bulletin of the Center for Children’s Books

-The BCCB’s June Big Picture is “Leila and The Voice” by Shahrzad Maydani.
+The BCCB’s November Big Picture is “Hear Her Howl” by Kim DeRose.
 Click here for more information about the BCCB.

 Research on Diversity in Youth Literature